Wild Ozark™

-I turn rocks and clay into color-drenched, earth pigments for handmade watercolors.
-They’re called Paleo Paints.
+I turn rocks and clay into color-drenched, earth pigments for handmade watercolors and oils.
+I call them Paleo Paints, and each collection of colors are a Soul of the Ozarks collection.
 The process I use to get the pigment is similar to how it was done from the first time a human slapped a painted handprint on the wall of a cave.

 My watercolor paintings made from our local earth pigments are, naturally, earthy.
 The subjects I paint are drawn from the nature around me here at Wild Ozark.
-You can find my earthy paintings listed in my online shop, or see at exhibits.
-At this moment there are five paintings in three states.
-The exhibits are temporary and will be different.
+You can find my earthy paintings listed in my online shop.

 Click this link to see what is on exhibit and where at any given time.

 Paleo Paint made from my local stones, clay, or herbs are arranged into palette collections called “Soul of the Ozarks”.
-When I use earth pigments from other places, I’ll note that in the product descriptions.
+When I use earth pigments from other places or other outsourced pigments, I’ll note that in the product descriptions.

 To get updates for future releases, subscribe to my newsletter by clicking the “subscribe” image below.
 Or follow me on Instagram or Facebook.